Domene History, Family Crest & Coats of Arms

 Early Origins of the Domene family

 The surname Domene was first found in Norfolk at Downham Market, often referred to as Downham, a town and civil parish.
 The place dates back to c.
 1050 and was listed later in 1086 in the Domesday Book as Dunham.
 However, there are several more listings of the place name including Little Downham in Cambridgeshire, Downham, Lancashire and Downham, Essex.

 Wilmslow in Cheshire was an ancient family seat for the family.
 "The church is a handsome and very ancient structure in the decorated and later English styles, with a square tower; it comprises a nave, chancel, and two aisles, of which the east end of one and the west end of the other are inclosed as sepulchral chapels, for the families of Dunham and Trafford."

 Downham Estate is a housing estate in Downham, south east London named in honour of Lord Downham, who was chairman of the London County Council between 1919-1920.

 Downham Hall is an English country house in Downham, Lancashire, but this estate was never held by anyone with the family name.

 Early History of the Domene family

 This web page shows only a small excerpt of our Domene research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Domene History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Domene History in all our PDF Extended History products and printed products wherever possible.

 Domene Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Domene include Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Domene family (pre 1700)

 Another 58 words (4 lines of text) are included under the topic Early Domene Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domene family to Ireland

 Some of the Domene family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domene family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Domene or a variant listed above: John Dunham of Plymouth who in 1633 purchased land at Dartmouth.
 Later John Dunham of Barnstable settled in 1655.
 By 1850 the Dunham name had reached as far west as San Francisco..